bernardohmr/bernardohmr/README.md

 # Bernardo Rodrigues

 ## Who I Am:
-Full Stack Developer and Mechatronic Engineer, with knowledge in back-end, front-end and mobile.
+AI Engineer, Full Stack Developer and Mechatronic Engineer, with knowledge in LLMs, Agentic AI, Orchestration, Observability, Security, back-end, front-end and mobile.
 Dedication, resilience and creativity are some of my characteristics.
 I am continuously learning, looking for books, courses and people who can teach me.

 ## Contact:
 <br/>